Move Over Probiotics

 “Probiotics are believed to prevent bacterial translocation by stabilizing the intestinal barrier and stimulating proliferation of the intestinal epithelium, mucus secretion, and motility"

-Another exception is if you have a specific chronic health condition… where Probiotics may assist
+Another exception, to taking a daily probiotic, is IF you have a specific chronic health condition

 BUT… there are TWO big BUTS…